25 Best British CastlesPosted: 2009-06-02

 - 5. Edinburgh Castle - Lothian.
 The oldest part of Edinburgh Castle dates to the Norman period.
 There is a Great Hall built by James IV, and ornate royal apartments.
 Within Edinburgh Castle are kept the Crown Jewels of Scotland, and the Stone of Destiny.
 The courtyard before the gates is the site of the famous Edinburgh military tattoo.

 - 4. Caernarfon Castle - Gwynedd.
 Perhaps the finest of Edward I's castles in Wales.
 The birthplace of Edward II, the first Prince of Wales.
-State of the art defenses for the later 13th century.
+State of the art defences for the later 13th century.

 - 2. Eilean Donan Castle - Highlands.
 It is hard to imagine a more romantic sight that Eilean Donan Castle.
 Located on a small island in Loch Duich, reached by a narrow spit of land, the castle was besieged on several occasions.
 There are fine furnishings in the interior, but what really puts Eilean Donan near the top is the fabulous location.

 - 1. Alnwick Castle - Northumberland.
 And here we are ... drumroll please ... my pick as the top castle to visit in Britain.
-The 14th century stronghold of the powerful Percy family is built on even earlier Norman foundations.
-The staterooms feature 18th and 19th century opulence, including a magnificent art collection The show rooms are magnificently furnished.
+The 14th-century stronghold of the powerful Percy family is built on even earlier Norman foundations.
+The staterooms feature 18th and 19th-century opulence, including a magnificent art collection The show rooms are magnificently furnished.
 Alnwick Castle benefits from a superb location, and Alnwick itself is one of the most beautiful and historic towns in England.

 Whew!
 That was hard!
 It was very difficult to pare my list of favourites down to only 25!
 This list will be periodically updated as we visit more castles around the UK, but for now, you won't go wrong with any of the castles on this list.